 6 – Are characters at every dining location?

 Editor’s Note: During the phased reopening of Walt Disney World, character greetings are temporarily suspended.
-Topolino’s Terrace’s Breakfast a la Art, Minnie’s Seasonal Dine at Hollywood & Vine, and Garden Grill offer modified character dining experiences.
-(Chef Mickey’s is returning with a modified character dining experience on December 16, 2020).
+Chef Mickey’s, Topolino’s Terrace’s Breakfast a la Art, Hollywood & Vine, and Garden Grill offer modified character dining experiences.

 No. You will want to check the website for the restaurant to determine whether the meal is a character dining meal or not.
 There are various character dining experiences for all meals of the day all over Walt Disney World if characters are what you are looking for.
 There are no guarantees which characters you will get at a particular location.
 You can usually get an idea of the characters that you might see from the restaurant’s website, but there could be changes in the character lineup at any meal without notice.